Ofcom Price Comparison Accreditation

 Q7.
 Does this mean that only companies accredited by Ofcom are able to provide accurate price information?

 Not necessarily.
 There are other numerous companies that offer price comparison services for consumers.
 Accreditation simply means that a company asked Ofcom to conduct an independent audit of their price comparison calculator.
 The audit was successful and Ofcom accredited these companies under the Scheme, which means we consider that their price comparison information meets minimum standards for consumers.
-At this stage, only three companies have successfully applied for and been granted accreditation.
+At this stage, six companies have successfully applied for and been granted accreditation.
 Ofcom welcomes applications for accreditation from other price comparison companies.
 For more information, please contact firstname.lastname@example.org

 Q8.
 What is Ofcom doing to ensure accredited companies remain accurate?